erkarsc/DynamicLabelPropagation/README.md

 # DynamicLabelPropagation
-Dynamic label propagation ML algorithm implemented in Rust.
+Dynamic label propagation implemented in Rust.
-Functions are contained within src/main.rs.
-The code is currently set up to run tests from samples of the USPS digit image dataset and test accuracy of the algorithm.
 Algorithm as described in the following paper:
 Wang, Bo and Tu, Zhuowen and Tsotsos, John."Dynamic Label Propagation for Semi-supervised Multi-class Multi-label Classification."
 Proceedings of the ICCV, 2013.